contact with Vast Edge

 • 3

-Orchestration tools like AWS Step Functions, Azure Logic Apps, and Google Cloud Composer allow you to automate and coordinate complex workflows involving multiple cloud services and resources.
+Orchestration tools like AWS Step Functions, Azure Logic Apps and Google Cloud Composer let you automate and coordinate complex workflows that involve lots of different cloud services and resources.

 • 4

-CI/CD pipelines automate the building, testing, and deployment of applications to the cloud.
-Tools like Jenkins, Travis CI, and GitLab CI/CD integrate with cloud platforms to enable automated deployments.
+CI/CD pipelines automate the whole process of building, testing and deploying cloud apps.
+Tools like Jenkins, Travis CI and GitLab CI/CD make it easy to integrate with cloud platforms.

 • 5

-Configuration management tools like Puppet, Chef, and Ansible automate the provisioning and configuration of software and system settings on cloud instances.
+Tools like Puppet, Chef, and Ansible automate the provisioning and config of software and system settings on cloud servers.

 • 6